KDCube is built around apps

 return result

-Bundles can now declare proc-owned scheduled jobs directly in bundle code with @cron(...).
-This is the new native way to bind periodic custom bundle logic to the platform lifecycle instead of wiring an external scheduler for every bundle-specific routine.
+Apps can declare proc-owned scheduled jobs directly in app code with @cron(...).
+This binds periodic app logic to the platform lifecycle without requiring a separate external scheduler for every routine.

 from kdcube_ai_app.infra.plugin.bundle_loader import cron